lineadicomando/ansvil/README.md

 ## Initialization hooks (`entrypoint.d/`)

-ANSVIL supports **modular hooks** that run at key points in the container lifecycle.
+Ansvil supports **modular hooks** that run at key points in the container lifecycle.

 ### Directory structure